Students & Registration:

-The class schedule is available annually by mid-March on this website under Class Schedule.
+The Class Schedule is available by mid-March at www.brightlights.org.
 A printed brochure is available in the April edition of Lincoln Public Schools "Free Times" or by calling the Bright Lights office at 402-420-1115 x43.

 How many students are in a Bright Lights class?

 Primary classes average 17 students, while intermediate and middle-school classes average 20.
 With one teacher and two assistants, each class has a staff to student ratio of approximately 1:7.